ttww/ApplePhotoAiKeywords/README.md

 - A connection to iPhoto is established.
 - Photos are searched for in the album “ai-keywords”.
 If this album does not exist, it is created.
+- The contents of this album are distributed across several working albums, each with a maximum of 99 items, to allow for automatic deletion by iPhoto later without confirmation (thanks, Apple :-().
+The initial “ai-keywords” album is completely deleted and recreated empty keeping the working albums for processing.
-- Each photo in the album is temporarily exported, sent to the LLM for keyword analysis, and processed for keywords.
+- We loop over each found working album and each photo in the album is temporarily exported, sent to the LLM for keyword analysis, and processed for keywords.
 - After processing, the temporarily downloaded image is deleted.
 - Videos are ignored and moved to the album "ai-keywords not DONE"
 - If an output language other than English is desired, the keywords are translated into German (via a second LLM call, this is done for a better translation quality).